schmittjoh/serializer/doc/reference/annotations.rst

 .. code-block :: php

     class Vehicle {
-        #[UnionDiscriminator(field: 'typeDiscriminator')]
+        #[UnionDiscriminator(field: 'typeField', map: ['manual' => 'FullyQualified/Path/Manual', 'automatic' => 'FullyQualified/Path/Automatic'])]
         private Manual|Automatic $transmission;
     }

-In the case of this example, both Manual and Automatic should contain a string attribute named `typeDiscriminator`.
-If the `typeDiscriminator` field will always contain the fully qualified clasname, then the appropriate type will be selected for deserialization.
+In the case of this example, both Manual and Automatic should contain a string attribute named `typeField`.
+The value of that field will be passed to the `map` option to determine which class to instantiate.

-If, however, the field contains a string that is not the fully qualified classname, then the `map` option can be used to map the string to the appropriate class.

-.. code-block :: php

-    class Vehicle {
-        #[UnionDiscriminator(field: 'type', map: ['manual' => 'FullyQualified/Path/Manual', 'automatic' => 'FullyQualified/Path/Automatic'])]
-        private Manual|Automatic $transmission;
-    }

 #[Type]
 ~~~~~~~